 Pretend play is particularly important for developing the skills needed for social relationships, language and communication.
 This type of play is often delayed in children with ASD, but many children with ASD can and do ultimately develop pretend play.

 There are lots of simple, everyday pretend actions your child can learn to use in pretend play, like driving a car, riding a horse or banging a drum.

 Once your child can do some pretend actions, you can develop their imaginative and pretend play skills by breaking the pretend play activity into steps.
 You can also use written or picture instructions to help your child understand what to do.
 You might want to make it funny – for example, try using a hair brush instead of a spoon to feed a teddy bear.
 You can also encourage your child to join in with a fun game of ‘let’s pretend’.

 This type of play also includes role-play.
 You can encourage role-play by taking your child’s favourite story and getting your child and others to act it out.
 You can give the children costumes and suggest changes to the characters’ voices and gestures.
 By slowly introducing new themes and gradually changing parts of the play, you can guide your child towards independent, creative, dramatic play.

 Social play skills for children with autism spectrum disorder

 Along with the six types of play above, there is social play – the ability to play with others.

 Social play also follows developmental stages, but playing with others can be particularly challenging for children with autism spectrum disorder (ASD).
-You can help your child by noting what stage of social play he’s at and by providing opportunities, support and encouragement for him to progress to the next one.
+You can help your child by noting what stage of social play your child is at and by providing opportunities, support and encouragement for them to progress to the next one.
 The stages are outlined below.